-&lt;sup>2 The mouth motor system can be activated also for CCs the content of which directly refers to mouth actions, such as food concepts or concepts directly related to discourse (e.g. "talk") [71].
+$^2$ The mouth motor system can be activated also for CCs the content of which directly refers to mouth actions, such as food concepts or concepts directly related to discourse (e.g. "talk") [73].
 We however contend that the mechanisms subtending such activation differ: while in the latter case the mouth activation is evoked re-enacting a situation (for example that of eating), in the case of ACs it is functional to the search and retrieval of word meaning.
 Further research is needed in order to find fine-grained ways to distinguish between the mouth activation led by these different mechanisms.

-The importance of language and sociality for ACs is due to many reasons.
-Firstly, the diversity of ACs members might generate different hypotheses on the conceptual content; a unifying label can thus work as a sort of "glue" keeping sparse experiences together, contributing to reduce the working memory overload linked to the generation of many hypotheses.
+keeping sparse experiences together, contributing to reduce the working memory overload linked to the generation of many hypotheses.
 Second, linguistic and social inputs are crucial for the acquisition of ACs, since that lack of concrete referents makes perceptual learning harder.
 Explanations of experts (parents, authorities and experts in the field, and even electronic or written resources) are fundamental to capture the meaning of ACs.
 Finally, because ACs are complex and their exemplars heterogeneous, we may need to engage (largely unconsciously) in inner speech to re-enact their acquisition and to accompany inner (metacognitive) brain operations, or we may prepare ourselves to ask the word meaning to competent others.
 Both actual dialogue and inner speech recruit the phono-articulatory system and mouth activation - which then may become fundamental for the embodiment of ACs.

-It should now be clear that WAT focuses on the mechanisms that underlie the formation and use of ACs ([2]).
+It should now be clear that WAT focuses on the mechanisms that underlie the formation and use of ACs [2].
 This focus on mechanisms leads to specific predictions: the more abstract concepts are, the more they are innerly grounded and the more they engage linguistic and social brain areas and recruit the mouth effector.
 Overall, we maintain that, beyond being grounded in perception and action, ACs are also grounded in linguistic and social experience and in inner experiences (interoception, metacognition).
 Specifically, we propose that, compared to CCs, 1) the acquisition and representation of ACs is fundamentally tied to linguistic and social experience; and 2) their grounding is more dependent on "inner" processes of two kinds: interoceptive signals that come from within the body, and metacognitive processes that monitor own cognitive processing as opposed to, for example, perceptual processes that are sensitive to the environment outside the organism.